 Authors write to be read; authors must avoid constructions or unclear associations that cause reading to be difficult.

-- Sentences.
-Chose best sentence types for the prose of the story-moment.
+Choose best sentence types and construction for the prose of the story-moment.

 - Periodic sentence (subject and verb at end of compound sentence).
 “With his body trembling, his breath trapped in his lungs when he failed to breath, he jumped from the plane pulling the ripcord.”

 - Loose sentence (subject and verb at the beginning of compound sentence).
-“He jumped from the plane pulling the ripcord with his body trembling, his breath trapped in his lungs when he forgot to breath,” The emphasis and effect is different.
+“He jumped from the plane pulling the ripcord with his body trembling, his breath trapped in his lungs when he forgot to breathe.”
+The emphasis and effects are different.
 Both are valuable when used in an appropriate, receptive, creative-writing context.
-Sentence length and sound, as well as structure, should also be varied with attention to rhythms and tensions of the story-moment.
+Sentence length and sound, as well as structure, should also be varied with attention to rhythms and tension of the story-moment.

 - Don’t use a pronoun where the antecedent is not clear.